zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 ![Excited puppy](images/puppy2.jpg)

 ???
+The first type?
+Type A personalities.

 Type A's have an "excessive competitive drive, aggressiveness, impatience, and a harrying sense of time urgency."
-In addition there is a "free-floating, but well-rationalized form of hostility, and almost always a deep-seated insecurity."
+In addition, there is a "free-floating, but well-rationalized form of hostility, and almost always a deep-seated insecurity."
 These folks have a higher risk of cardiac issues.

 ---
 class: img-caption